Equestrian stripes. Bamboo handles. Interlocking Double G hardware.

 Where are Gucci bags made?

 Epitomizing why the “made in Italy” cachet is as sought-after as it is, the luxury brand is 100% made in Italy.
 More specifically, Gucci bags are produced in Prato, a town located outside of Florence, where the brand’s headquarters are situated.
-The town is renowned for its industrial district that specializes in producing luxury leather goods.
+The town is renowned for its industrial district, specializing in luxury leather goods.
 The exception to this rule is Gucci’s timepieces.
-Since 1972, the company has been producing its watches in Switzerland, at the firm’s atelier located in La Chaux-de-Fonds.
+Since 1972, the company has been producing its watches in Switzerland at the firm’s atelier located in La Chaux-de-Fonds.

 Preserving the age-old tradition of hand-stitched craftsmanship, Gucci bags are known for their impossibly soft calfskin leathers and unrivaled quality.
 Each piece is designed to last a lifetime, and every bag showcases the brand’s unwavering Italian standards.